 The Parting Stone in Canada

-The shipping process in for Canadians differs slightly from in the U.S. In Canada, we handle the shipping for you at Eirene.
-You ship the ashes to us in Toronto (contact us at firstname.lastname@example.org for information) and we work with The Parting Stone to have your order processed and ship your stones back to you at your Canadian address.
+The shipping process for Canadians differs slightly from that in the U.S. In Canada, we handle the shipping for you at Eirene.
+You ship the ashes to us at your nearest Eirene office (contact us at email@example.com for information) and we work with The Parting Stone to have your order processed and ship your stones back to you at your Canadian address.

 What kinds of ashes can be used?

 The Parting Stone offers this process for both human and pet cremated remains.